jpmorganchase/modular/docs/commands/build.md

 of modular package names.
 Each built app/view/package is added to the `dist/` as its own folder.

+When `packages` is empty and no selective options have been specified (for example when running `yarn modular build`), all packages in the monorepo will be built.
+When `packages` contains one or more non-existing package name, the non-existing packages will be ignored without an error.
+If any package or selective option have been defined but the final set of regular expressions is empty, Modular will write a message to `stdout` and exit with code `0`.

 For views and packages, package names are transformed to `Param case` (e.g. this-is-param-case) in `dist/`